 Welcome back to my ongoing NYTIP series!
-In my last post, I began expounding on point 2 in the three-point plan to fix the NYC Subway – extend – with SAS Phase 2X and an Astoria line extension to LaGuardia Airport.
-In this post, I will discuss an extension near and dear to my heart – the Concourse line extension to Co-op City.
+In my last post, I began expounding on point two in my three-point plan to fix the NYC Subway – extend – with SAS Phase 2X and an Astoria line extension to LaGuardia Airport.
+In this post, I will discuss subway extensions to Co-op City.

+Let us begin with a brief history of the Grand Boulevard and Concourse line.
 The Concourse line opened in 1933.
 However, plans for its extension date back to 1929:

 [Fig. 1] Snippet of the ambitious IND Second System plan from 1929 showing the Concourse line extension.

 From Norwood – 205th Street station, the proposed extension crossed under Bronx Park and ran via Burke Avenue and Boston Road to Baychester Avenue.
 The Great Depression of 1929 killed both this plan and the Concourse line’s original four-track layout.
 Instead, the city built a three-track line to Bedford Park with two tracks extending to Norwood and a provision for further expansion.
 After the New York, Westchester, and Boston (NYW&B) railway ceased service in 1937, the city planned a modified Concourse line extension via Burke Avenue and the NYW&B right-of-way to Eastchester – Dyre Avenue.
 However, to save costs, the city connected the NYW&B to the IRT White Plains Road line instead, forming today’s 5 train.

 In 1968, the MTA planned a short Concourse line extension to White Plains Road, connecting with the IRT White Plains Road line at either Burke Avenue or Gun Hill Road station.
 However, this plan never came to fruition either.
 The MTA has not proposed any Concourse line extensions since then.